Shenandoah University Libraries use the WorldShare ILL platform to manage interlibrary borrowing and lending.

 To request journal articles, please use this article request form.

 To request books, book chapters, scores, and audiovisual media, please use this book request form.

 Before you submit an interlibrary loan request, please check for available content in these locations:

 Please allow two weeks for delivery of books via interlibrary loan.
 Digital copies of articles typically arrive within three days.

 If you have questions regarding interlibrary loan or document delivery, please call the Interlibrary Loan Office at (540) 545-7318, toll-free at (877) 289-4611, or email Sharon Gochenour at email@example.com.

 Interlibrary Loan (ILL) is a service provided exclusively for SU students, faculty and staff.
 Books, scores and copies of journal articles needed for research may be borrowed or copied from other libraries in Virginia or elsewhere in the United States.
-This service is available for any item not owned by the University Libraries, or items that are missing or damaged.
+This service is available for items not owned by the University Libraries, or items that are missing or damaged.
 Note: Required textbooks may not be requested through Interlibrary Loan.
 Students should contact the university bookstore for information on purchasing or renting textbooks that are required for current courses.

 The library will not process any ILL requests if the patron has overdue ILL items or charges.
 Loans not picked up within 30 days will be returned to the lending library.

 The library subsidizes part or all of the cost of interlibrary loans for students.
 Faculty members are responsible for any costs incurred by their requests.
 In addition to borrowing fees, there may be copyright royalty fees for certain copies.
 We request that faculty supply a budget code if they wish to charge ILL fees to a departmental account.